fravic/standard-electric/docs/changelog/refactoring-systems.md

 - ✅ Migrated UI components to use the new SurveySystem approach
 - ✅ Updated SurveySystem to use entities directly rather than the previous surveyResultByHexCell data structure

+#### 5. CommoditySystem

+- ✅ Created CommoditySystem class implementing the System interface
+- ✅ Extracted commodity market logic from game.machine.ts into individual methods
+- ✅ Implemented buyCommodity and sellCommodity operations that leverage existing market code
+- ✅ Created CommodityContext and CommoditySystemResult interfaces for type safety
+- ✅ Updated game.machine.ts to use the new CommoditySystem for all market operations
+- ✅ Integrated with existing functions in lib/market/CommodityMarket.ts
+- ✅ Implemented unified mutate method to handle state changes for both operations

+#### 6. BuildableSystem

+- ✅ Created BuildableSystem class implementing the System interface
+- ✅ Extracted buildable creation logic from addBuildable action
+- ✅ Implemented validation logic from isValidBuildableLocation
+- ✅ Created comprehensive test suite in BuildableSystem.test.ts
+- ✅ Integrated with existing blueprint functionality
+- ✅ Updated game.machine.ts to use the BuildableSystem for all buildable operations
+- ✅ Implemented consistent validation and creation methods for all buildable types

 ### System Interface Updates

 #### Mutate Method Signature

 - ✅ Updated `mutate` method signature to receive the entire game context instead of just entities
 - ✅ This allows systems to modify both public and private game state in a consistent way
 - ✅ Updated system implementations to use the new signature